Tuplanolla/adom-tas/README.md

 	fs      0x00000000   0
 	gs      0x00000033  +51

-The `eax` register seems to contain an epoch time for 2012-06-01 17:46:40 UTC.
+The `eax` register seems to contain an timestamp of 2012-06-01 17:46:40 UTC and needs to be re`set`.

 	(gdb) set $eax = 0

-Back to 1970-01-01 00:00:00 UTC.
+It's 1970-01-01 00:00:00 UTC again and
-No further actions are neede, since `time` is only called once.
+ no further actions are needed, since `time` is only called once.

-(Rewriting is progressing here.)

-Let's add `watch`es.
+The variables of the random number generator can now be tracked reliably with the `watch` command.

 	(gdb) wa *$s
 	(gdb) wa *$i
 	(gdb) wa *$j
 	(gdb) c

-`s` already changed from 0 to 103 in 0x08125f2c so we're late to the party.
+First `s` changes from 0 to 103 at 0x08125f2c,
+ so the watchpoints are late to the party.
-Let's dump `s` to find out how late.

-	(gdb) dm sl $s $s+$l
+Analyzing the state should tell how late exactly.

+	(gdb) def ds
+	du m $arg0 $s $s + $l
+	end
+	(gdb) ds su

-The first byte of `s` is 0x67 and the rest are uninitialized (seemingly to `s[i] = i`) so not too late.
+The first byte is 0x67 and the rest are uninitialized (so that `s[i] = i`), so not too late.

+	(gdb) c
-	(gdb) continue
+	(gdb) c

-Turns out `j` changes from 0 to 15 in 0x0812615d and
+Then `j` changes from 0 to 15 at 0x0812615d and

-	(gdb) continue

-`i` changes from 0 to 1 in 0x081261a3.
-This confirms `i` was indeed first.
+ `i` from 0 to 1 in 0x081261a3.
-Now we're late, but at least know where to set breakpoints next.
+The random number generator is obviously a variant of ARC4.
+The initialization has already started, so the state can't be inspected any further, but the breakpoints for the next run can be set now.

+	(gdb) disa 5
+	(gdb) i s
+	#0  0x081261a3 in ??
+	#1  0x08125ba2 in ??
+	#2  0x080dd208 in ??
+	#3  0x080d166d in ??
+	#4  0x081504ec in ??
+	#5  0xb7df43d5 in __libc_start_main from /lib/libc.so.6
+	(gdb) fin
+	(gdb) fin
-	(gdb) finish
+	(gdb) fin
-	(gdb) x/3i $pc-6
+	(gdb) fin
-	    0x8125b9c:  push  %eax
+	(gdb) x /4i $pc - 0x8
+	   0x81504e4:  add   $0x20,%esp
-	    0x8125b9d:  call  0x8126130
+	   0x81504e7:  call  0x080d15f0
-	=>  0x8125ba2:  mov   %ebp,%esp

-It appears 0x081504e7 calls 0x080d15f0,
-0x080d1668 calls 0x080dd1f0,
-0x080dd203 calls 0x08125b90 and
-0x08125b9d calls 0x08126130 which causes all this to happen.
-A breakpoint is set accordingly.

-	(gdb) set $f = (void (*)() )0x081504e7
+	=> 0x81504ec:  add   $0xfffffff4,%esp
+	   0x81504ef:  push  $0x082614eb
+	(gdb) b *0x081504e7
-	(gdb) break *$f
+	(gdb) c

-Let's go.
+The initial state is dumped once the breakpoint is reached.

-	(gdb) run
+	(gdb) r
-	(gdb) nexti 6
+	(gdb) fin
 	(gdb) set $eax = 0
-	(gdb) continue
+	(gdb) c

-Now we can dump the initial state

-	(gdb) dump memory s1 $s $s + $l
+	(gdb) ds s1

-and the next two states since the index watches are still active.
+The next two states are dumped after the iterators have changed.

-	(gdb) continue
+	(gdb) c
-	(gdb) continue
+	(gdb) c
-	(gdb) dump memory s2 $s $s + $l
+	(gdb) ds s2
-	(gdb) continue
+	(gdb) c
-	(gdb) continue
+	(gdb) c
-	(gdb) dump memory s3 $s $s + $l
+	(gdb) ds s3

-Let's get out of here.

-	(gdb) ignore 9 0xffff
-	(gdb) ignore 10 0xffff
-	(gdb) ignore 11 0xffff
-	(gdb) continue
-	(gdb) quit

-The state files `s1`, `s2` and `s3` can now be analyzed and help write a replica ARC4.
+The state files `s1`, `s2` and `s3` show how to initialize a replica ARC4.
-They can be found in the project resources for completeness' sake.
-Later states can be calculated with brute force once the first few states can be simulated reliably.
-More about that and more about fixing what was just written later.
+The debugger has done its job and may `quit`.

+	(gdb) d br
+	(gdb) c
+	(gdb) q

+However since the custom random number generator operates cyclically, its output must also to be replicated.
-It's disassembly time!
-We'll let `objdump` do the heavy lifting.
+It's more complicated, so `objdump` does the heavy lifting.

 	[user@arch adom]$ objdump -d -w adom >adom.s

-That's only 333620 lines.
-Here are the relevant parts.
+The disassembly is 333620 lines long, but searching for the relevant parts (accesses to `s`, `i` and `j`) is easy.

 	.data
 	s: